DataSciencePraktikumTUBerlin/DataAnalysis/readme.txt

-Thank you for the term and the nice Project.
+Thank you for the term and the nice project.
 Paul, Roberto, Stevan and Annalena

 Further work: https://github.com/DataSciencePraktikumTUBerlin